WELCOME TO CALGA home of the true Uardry Merino

 Calga also runs a developing Composite Senapol Red Angus Cattle Stud to produce bulls for northern Australian companies, are the other major enterprises operating on the property.

 Calga is owned and managed by the Pye family.

 News News News!

-Early this year Calga Pty Ltd purchased the DD Stud in its entirety which had been based at Moama.
-640 ewes arrived here early March and we now have DD progeny on the ground for the first time at Calga Station.
-The 2016 DD young rams are presently being grown out at our commercial property Caroonboon Station located in the heart of the Riverina west of Wanganella.
-The young DD rams along with Calga and Uardry rams will be available for sale at our Southern Sale at Caroonboon Station late September.
+Early 2017 Calga Pty Ltd purchased the DD Stud in its entirety which had been based at Moama.
+640 ewes in lamb, arrived early March at Calga Station Coonamble.
+The top 2016 drop rams lambs were also purchased which were grown out and offered for sale along with a line of Uardry and Calga rams at our Southern Sale held in October 2017.
 Access to these new gentics will be an excellent option for an outcross for our present and future clients.

 LATEST NEWS (July 2017)